Indiana Jones and the Dial of Destiny: Filming

 Although Crystal Skull was largely shot in the U.S., Marshall said that the fifth film would return to a global range of filming locations like the earlier films.
-Mangold was opposed to using the StageCraft virtual production technology developed by Industrial Light & Magic (ILM) for Lucasfilm's The Mandalorian (2019-present), wanting to rely mainly on practical effects.
-Principal photography began in the UK on June 4, 2021.
-Shooting locations included Pinewood Studios and Bamburgh Castle.
-Scenes were also filmed at the North Yorkshire Moors Railway near Grosmont, where an action sequence involving Ford's stunt double was shot and replicas of World War II-era Nazi military vehicles were seen on set.
+Mangold was opposed to using the StageCraft virtual production technology developed by Industrial Light & Magic (ILM) for Lucasfilm's The Mandalorian (2019–present), wanting to rely mainly on practical effects.
+Because of pandemic quarantines, a remote location scouting system was used in some instances, in which scouters were sent to prospective areas with a camera to broadcast the sites to Mangold and production designer Adam Stockhausen.

+Principal photography began in England on June 4, 2021.
+Sound stage filming took place at Pinewood Studios, and on-site filming locations included Bamburgh Castle and the North Yorkshire Moors Railway near Grosmont.
+The latter locations were used for the opening sequence, including a train chase and a motorcycle scene involving Ford's stunt double, who wore a mask resembling Ford's younger face.
 Ford himself was spotted in Grosmont on June 7, 2021.
+The railway bridge scenes were filmed in mid-June 2021, at Leaderfoot Viaduct near Melrose in the Scottish Borders.
+The train's interior design was inspired by Hitler's personal train, the Führersonderzug, and the interior scenes were filmed on a set at Pinewood Studios.
-During mid-June, filming took place at the Leaderfoot Viaduct in Scotland, while a motorcycle chase was shot in the Scottish village of Glencoe.
-Other Scottish locations included Biggar, South Lanarkshire.

-Later in June, location shooting moved to London where a street in Hackney was lined with vintage cars.
-Filming also took place inside a private residence which was reportedly chosen for its period style interior.
-On June 23, Ford reportedly had injured his shoulder during the rehearsal of a fight scene and it was announced that the production crew would shoot around his recovery.
-In July, shooting moved to Glasgow's city center, which was transformed to resemble New York City.
-A chase sequence, shot along St. Vincent Street and other areas, recreates a 1969 ticker tape parade celebrating the return of the Apollo 11 astronauts.
+A motorcycle chase was shot in the Scottish village of Glencoe, and other Scottish locations included Biggar, South Lanarkshire.
+Later in June, location shooting moved to London, where a street in Hackney was lined with vintage cars.
+Filming also took place inside a private residence that was reportedly chosen for its period-style interior.
+Ford preferred to do his own stunts.
+On June 23, it was announced that he had injured his shoulder during the rehearsal of a fight scene and that the production crew would shoot around his recovery.
+Ford's injury occurred while rehearsing a punch against Mikkelsen's character for the train sequence.

+In July 2021, shooting moved to Glasgow's city centre, which was transformed to resemble New York City in 1969.
+Meticulous detail went into efforts to recreate the location and time period.
+A chase sequence, shot along St. Vincent Street and other areas, re-creates a ticker tape parade celebrating the return of the Apollo 11 astronauts.
 A stunt double, Mike Massa, performed in place of Ford throughout the Glasgow shoot, with motion capture markers applied to his face.
-Holbrook and Waller-Bridge were also on set.
+Holbrook and Waller-Bridge were on set as well.
+The sequence also featured 1,000 background actors as parade-goers and Vietnam War protestors.
 Filming in Glasgow lasted two weeks.
 Ford resumed filming in September 2021, and some shooting took place in the Hatton Garden area of London, which also doubled as New York City.
+In addition, a replica of a New York City Subway station was built at Pinewood's 007 Stage.
+By September 16, over 50 crew members from Pinewood Studios productions, mainly from Dial of Destiny and the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp: Quantumania (2023), contracted norovirus following an outbreak at the studio.
+The main cast was not affected.